kabk/go-theses-17-manus-nijhoff/writings/parts/quotes.md

 The 400-year-old Westphalian System doesn't approve of my lifestyle, although it's increasingly common, especially among people half my age.
 It's stressful to live glocally.
 Not that I myself feel stressed by this.
 As long as I've got broadband, I'm perfectly at ease with the fact that my position on the planet's surface is arbitrary.
 It's the nation-state system that is visibly stressed by these changes – it's freaking out over currency flows, migration through airports, offshoring, and similar phenomena.

 ##Jeff Atwood, _Working With The Chaos Monkey_

 Every week that went by, we made our system a tiny bit more redundant, because we had to.
 Despite the ongoing pain, it became clear that Chaos Monkey was actually doing us a big favor by forcing us to become extremely resilient.
 Not tomorrow, not someday, not at some indeterminate "we'll get to it eventually" point in the future, but right now where it hurts.

 ##Balaji Srinivasan, _Software is Reorganizing the World_

-The concept of migrating our lives to the cloud is much more than a picturesque metaphor, and actually amenable to quantitative study.
-Though the separation between our bodies is still best characterized by the geographical distance between points on the surface of the earth, the distance between our minds is increasingly characterized by a completely different metric: the geodesic distance, the number of degrees of separation between two nodes in a social network.
-Importantly, this geodesic distance is just as valid a mathematical metric as the geographical.
+The concept of migrating our lives to the cloud is much more than a picturesque metaphor, and actually amenable to quantitative study. (...)
 In fact, there are entire conferences devoted to cloud cartography, in which research groups from Stanford to Carnegie Mellon to MIT present the first maps of online social networks — mapping not nation states but states of mind.

 Perhaps the single most important feature of these states of mind is the increasing divergence between our social and geographic neighbors, between the cloud formations of our heads and the physical communities surrounding our bodies.
 An infinity of subcultures outside the mainstream now blossoms on the Internet — vegans, body modifiers, CrossFitters, Wiccans, DIYers, Pinners, and support groups of all forms.
 Millions of people are finding their true peers in the cloud, a remedy for the isolation imposed by the anonymous apartment complex or the remote rural location.